Linda E. Ginzel: Negotiations and Decision-Making

-Ginzel said, “Negotiation is the essential leadership skill for those creating a different future.
+Ginzel said, "Negotiation is the essential leadership skill for those creating a different future.
 It is the ultimate skill for problem solving.
-Entrepreneurs do that everyday.”
+Entrepreneurs do that everyday."
 In her negotiation courses, Ginzel encourages her students to: 1) look for tradeoffs to create value, 2) enlarge the pie before dividing, 3) adapt their strategy to their counterpart's style, and 4) practice 'conditional' cooperation.
 Overall, her goal is for her students to gain a better understanding of the psychological processes that underlie the judgements made during negotiations and become better analytical negotiators.
-The course has been taught to full-time, part-time, and executive MBA candidates at Booth locations in Chicago and London.
+The MBA course has been taught to full-time, part-time, and executive MBA candidates at the University of Chicago Booth School of Business in Chicago and London.

 In terms of decision making for individuals in business, Ginzel said, "I do not think that my advice is any different for women than for men in business.
 I tell all my students to be sure that they have a strong sense of their own priorities so that they do not end up making choices based on the priorities of others.
 I believe that who we become depends on the everyday choices that we make, and we must choose wisely.